mattpocock/total-typescript-monorepo/apps/written-content/scratch/2024-09-02T09:39:32.670Z/email.md

+# Get The Type Of An Array Element In TypeScript

-Let's talk about another crazy TypeScript trick: `T[number]`.
+Let's talk about another crazy TypeScript trick: `Array[number]`.

-It looks like absolute insanity.

-But I promise by the end of this thread, you'll know how it works.

-Let's go 🧵

 ```ts twoslash
 const roles = ["admin", "editor", "contributor"] as const;